 Many POS software solutions claim to handle cafés, restaurants, retail, franchises... all of the above.
 The reality is that these businesses have distinctly different needs and requirements.
-Carefully consider this as you compare platforms, a system that handles it all may not have the flexibility or customizability for your specific needs.
-A secondary question to this is; Do I have to alter my desired business practice because of my POS system's limitations?
+Carefully consider this as you compare platform: a system that handles it all may not have the flexibility or customizability for your specific needs.
+A secondary question to this is, do I have to alter my desired business practice because of my POS system's limitations?

 3) Can you access your back office anywhere, anytime from any device?

 If you have to physically be in the store to access your store's data, it's time for an upgrade.
 Cloud based computing gives us access to our data wherever and whenever we need it, and this capability puts you at a distinct advantage.
 An important follow up question to this is whether you have access to real-time inventory updates?
 If you have to wait for a manual sync or download, you're wasting precious time and effort.

 4) Do you have to pay to upgrade your software?
 Or pay extra for customer support?

 If you're finding that every time there is an upgrade or you need an integration, service, or support there's a fee involved, then it might be time to consider another pricing model.
 Some systems have low upfront costs but charge for each additional item, while others have a slightly higher monthly cost but never, ever charge for software upgrades or service.
 Every brand and retailer has their own preference, just understand that there are options and you should find the one that suits your long-term business model.

 5) Do you have to pay for your integrations with third party software?

 Integrations are essential components of today's retail point of sale software.
 Regardless if it's a loyalty, marketing, ecommerce, buying, or credit card processing integration, you should ask yourself three key questions:

 - What integrations will I need to streamline and manage my business more cohesively?